-Your veterinarian deals with many eye problems, but the kind of equipment and training needed to diagnose, and then treat, more complex animal eye diseases may mean your pet is referred to an ophthalmologist.
+As in humans, animals can be affected by a wide range of eye diseases; and as in humans, an eye specialist may be called on to help.
+Eye diseases can affect the tissues around the eyes, including the eyelids and muscles that move the eye, as well as the eye itself.
+Your veterinarian deals with many eye problems, but the kind of equipment and training needed to diagnose and treat more complex animal eye diseases may mean your pet is referred to an ophthalmologist.

 Our dog Bevis is 12 and needed eye surgery to remove a growth from one eyelid and reshape two others to stop irritating his eyes.
 Dr Groth at SASH gave careful consideration to the type of anaesthetic they needed because of his age.
 The ophthalmology staff were friendly but professional and the eye surgery went well.
 Bevis is much happier.